My blog posts likely contain affiliate links, including for the Amazon Associates program.

 The magenta fireweed blossoms taper to a narrow point as the sun sets beyond Mount Susitna.
 I’m sitting at the parking lot near the top of Mt.
 Baldy near the town where I grew up, watching the end of another Alaskan autumn day.
 The majority of the tourists from the peak summer season have returned home; I’m back visiting Alaska in the fall to discover why this shoulder season is increasingly drawing intrepid travelers.
-While I wouldn’t say it’s the “best” time to visit Alaska based on most criteria, it’s still worth considering!
+While I wouldn’t say it’s the “best” time to visit Alaska based on most criteria, it’s still worth considering – and honestly, it’s my favorite time to visit Alaska.

 Similar to visiting Alaska in the spring, more visitors are planning trips to Alaska in autumn.
 There are many reasons – the top ones of which I’ll detail below.
-Since most of the cruise companies have increasingly extended their season into mid-September, you might still rub shoulders with white sneaker-clad tourists up until the 15th of the month.
-After that, you can enjoy a blissful four weeks of Alaskan autumn with nobody around but the locals.
+Since the cruise companies have increasingly extended their season until the end of October, you might still rub shoulders with white sneaker-clad tourists throughout the season.
+This is very different than in years past, where mid-September through October were usually local’s-only and a nice chance to visit and possibly catch the first snow of the season, depending on which part of the state you want to visit.

 I love visiting Alaska in the autumn; I did it in both 2014 and again in 2021.
+And though the season is changing in terms of cruises still occurring, many of the same forces that affected autumnal travel in Alaska are still at play (seasonal businesses closing, etc.) – and the reasons to visit are still as good as ever!
 If you’re considering a trip, read on for reasons to visit Alaska in the fall.
-This year, a short summer tourism season makes fall the ideal season to plan your Alaska vacation.

 1. You Can Drive into Denali National Park